WebAhead12/Tic-Tac-Toe/README.md

     - package.json †

 ## Features
-- tic tac toe game
+- Tic Tac Toe game
 - X/O with different icons that you can change
-- refresh button to rest whenever you want
+- refresh button to reset whenever you want

 ## WireFrames
 ### HomePage: